Insignificant dreams are still dreams – Khayali Pulao Review

 Director – Taran Dudeja

-Asha echoes the freedom of choice that every person probably stuck in a prejudiced setup long for.
+Asha echoes the freedom of choice that every person probably stuck in a prejudiced society yearn for.
 She does this with innocence and passion and that is why we fall in love with her instantly.
 It is amazing to watch Prajakta Koli getting into the soul of our Asha.
 It is her eyes that do all the speaking, may it be an unsettling desire to do something out of her comfort zone or a mystery in her silence when questioned why she is so adamant to play for the team, Asha’s eyes do all the talking.

-Prajakta was so convincing as a village girl and Hariyanvi slang did not sound fake or pretentious.
+Prajakta was so convincing as a village girl and her Hariyanvi slang did not sound fake or pretentious.

 It is hard to imagine anyone else as Asha after seeing a wonderful debut by the much-celebrated YouTuber Prajakta Koli (@mostlysane).
 No wonder why she has such a huge fanbase.
 She is indeed a spectacular actor.
+Though still confined to YouTube, she did bring out the actor in her through Khayali Pulao.
+With some more exciting projects on the list, let’s see how she amazes us with her performance

-Yashpal Sharma also did a wonderful job as Asha’s handball coach.
+Yashpal Sharma also does a wonderful job as Asha’s handball coach.
 Without giving away too much, Yashpal Sharma brilliantly communicates a sense of desperation to do something worthwhile by making the girls’ handball team win.
 But unfortunately, the team didn’t make it and his dream ended up remaining just a dream.